Managed IT Services Cambridge

 How much does managed IT cost for a Cambridge auto supplier or industrial-automation firm?

-$180 to $250 per user per month, tooling inclusive.
-Tier-1 and tier-2 auto suppliers with IATF + TISAX obligations at the upper end.
-Specialty-automation firms with CMMC-adjacent work at the upper end.
-General 401-corridor manufacturers in the middle.
+Pricing is per user, per month, tooling inclusive.
+Tier-1 and tier-2 auto suppliers carrying IATF and TISAX obligations sit at the upper end of scope; specialty-automation firms with CMMC-adjacent work sit higher; general 401-corridor manufacturers sit in the middle.

 Can you produce IATF 16949 evidence for Toyota-tier suppliers?